 Phytoestrogens can also be found in many of the products we use in in everyday life—from cash register receipts to cleaning supplies—and guys should try to limit their exposure to them, Pescatore says.
 "You want to check out everything from your underarm deodorant to your shampoo—all of those things that have parabens and propylene glycol in them."
 Parabens are preservatives found in cosmetic products, while propylene glycol typically acts as a delivery agent in said products.

 The best way to combat exposure to phytoestrogens is to exercise consistently and eat cleaner.
 If your diet doesn't already consist of mostly organic foods and ingredients, it would be wise to make the switch.
 Try to eat meats from grass-fed animals and eggs from cage-free chickens.
-Try using Macadamia nut oil for cooking or use in a salad.
+Try using Macadamia nut oil for cooking and eating.
 Stick with legumes for an easy source of protein.

-“We live our lives with chronic inflammation and chronic stress,” Pescatore says.
-“Whether you experience stress or not, or one of those people who thrive on stress; your body is still creating inflammation.”
+“We live our lives with chronic inflammation,” Pescatore says.
+“Whether you experience stress or not, or you're one of those people who thrive on stress.
+Your body is still creating inflammation.”

 Pescatore recommends curcumin, which is a substance found in the ginger family, for raising testosterone levels and reducing inflammation.